Learning & Outreach

 Workshops

-We are offering six three-hour interactive workshops for SEND children in ARP schools, led by our experienced animateurs.
-Our creative team will work with students to deliver these sessions, engaging with the participants through interactive and fun music-making sessions which build morale, confidence, and self-esteem.
+We are offering 3 three-hour interactive workshops for SEND children in ARP schools.
+Our creative team will engage participants through relaxed, flexible and fun music-making sessions which build communication, confidence and well being.

 Outline